Approximate formula for total cross section for moderately small eikonal function: Introduction

-As we see from eqs.~\eqref{eik_cs}-\eqref{Born_amplitude}, in order to calculate the total cross section, one has to deal with integrals containing \emph{rapidly oscillating} Bessel functions.
-The difficulties in evaluating integrals over half-line involving products of Bessel functions were considered in refs.~\cite{Lucas}, \cite{Deun}.
+As we see from Eqs.~\eqref{eik_cs}-\eqref{Born_amplitude}, in order to calculate the total cross section, one has to deal with integrals containing \emph{rapidly oscillating} Bessel functions.
+The difficulties in evaluating integrals over half-line involving products of Bessel functions were considered in Refs.~\cite{Lucas}, \cite{Deun}.
 Note that integrals with the products of the Bessel functions are very difficult to evaluate numerically because of their poor convergence and oscillatory nature.

-As it was recently shown in \cite{Kisselev:16}, this problem can be solved for moderately small eikonal.
-We call it \emph{moderately small} eikonal, if it is less than unity, $|\chi(s, b)| < 1$, but the inequality $|\chi(s, b)| \ll 1$ is not implied. \footnote{The \emph{small} eikonal, $|\chi(s, b)| \ll 1$, is not so interesting, since corresponding formulas are considerably simplified for this case.} In ref.~\cite{Kisselev:16} approximate formulas for scattering amplitudes were derived which contain no Bessel functions, and, hence, no rapidly oscillating integrands.
-In the present paper we will derive analogous approximate formulas for the total cross section \eqref{eik_cs} which can be used for numerical calculations of $\sigma_{\mathrm{tot}}(s)$.
+As it was recently shown in \cite{Kisselev:16}, this problem can be solved for moderately small eikonal functions.
+We call the eikonal function $\chi(s, b)$ \emph{moderately small} if $|\chi(s, b)| \lesssim 0.1$, but the inequality $|\chi(s, b)| \ll 1$ is not implied. \footnote{The \emph{small} eikonal function, $|\chi(s, b)| \ll 1$, is not so interesting, since corresponding formulas are considerably simplified in this case.} In Ref.~\cite{Kisselev:16} approximate formula for a \emph{scattering amplitude} was derived which contains no Bessel functions, and, hence, no rapidly oscillating integrands.
+In the present paper we derive analogous approximate formula for the \emph{total cross section} \eqref{eik_cs} which can be used for numerical calculations of $\sigma_{\mathrm{tot}}$.

 The paper is organized as follows.
-In Section~\ref{sec:eqs} the approximate formulas for the total cross section are derived.
-In Section \ref{sec:num} these formulas are used for numerical calculations of $\sigma_{\mathrm{tot}}$ for a variety of eikonal functions $\chi$ in order to study their efficiency.
-Several relevant formulas are collected in Appendix~A. In Appendix~B two improper triple integrals are calculated.
+In the next section a series expansion of the total cross section is derived.
+In Section~\ref{sec:exp} the eikonal function at large values of the impact parameter is analyzed.
+Two relevant theorems for the Hankel transform of order zero are proved in Section \ref{sec:Hankel}.
+In the last section our theoretical formula is applied for numerical calculations of $\sigma_{\mathrm{tot}}$ for a number of particular expressions for Born amplitude in order to study its efficiency.
+Some relevant formulas are collected in Appendices~A, B, C and D.